justinwiley/vampire/README.md

     Ancient Grains
 ```

 Imagine marketing asks you to spice up the name of each item by throwing a set of adjectives on the front of each description.
+You whip up a recursive function that walks the hierarchy and updates the description as appopriate.

 ```
-Amazing Pancakes Inc.
+Awesome Pancakes Inc.
   Traditional
     Awesome Buttermilk Pancake
   Old Timey